 We are educators and business leaders with strong connections across our communities, with international partners and thousands of students.
-We can cut our emissions, raise awareness and transform our sector.
-We can make a difference.
+We have a huge opportunity for action – both directly cutting our emissions and empowering our students, colleagues and communities.

-UK ELT contributes to climate change, will be impacted by it and can help stop its worst effects.
+The UK ELT sector, and wider language teaching industry, contributes to climate change, will be impacted by it and can help stop its worst effects.
 We can change our working habits and businesses to reduce our emissions and help prevent increasingly extreme weather, heatwaves and droughts, floods and famines – saving lives, homes and communities.

 And, as educators, we have an added opportunity.